 - You may experience sore muscles, temporary fatigue or other physical discomfort as you begin training – this is normal and will soon pass.
 Also expect at times to feel confused by movements or exercises if they are new to you.
 As the weeks and months go by you will repeat everything many times and any confusion will subside.

 - Don’t expect to be able do all things as well as the next person might.
 Try to avoid the temptation to compare yourself with others, but rather compare yourself today with how you were yesterday.
 You may never do some things as well as the next person, but how you compare with others has nothing to do with your own physical, mental and spiritual development.

-- Study and follow the Class Guidelines below, which are also posted on the studio walls.
+- Study and follow the Class Guidelines below.
 And be sure to read and study your guide to Wu-de (martial code and ethics).